ManicJamie/HollowKnight.RopeRando/README.md

-# Randomizes the Watcher Knights rope in Randomizer 4.
+# Rope Rando

-This mod is unmaintained and will break the randomizer hash. @ManicJamie is working on a fork.
+Randomizes the rope holding the chandelier in the Watcher Knights arena.